jamestomasino/boilerplate/README.md

 the .htaccess file (see below).
 The GD lib is used (normally a default module installed with PHP) to support the resizing.

-To set up adaptive images, all you’ll need to do is tweak the `$resolutions` variable inside the `adaptive-images.php` file in the web root.
+To set up adaptive images, all you'll need to do is tweak the `$resolutions` variable inside the `adaptive-images.php` file in the web root.
 Match these resolutions to your CSS breakpoints and everything should just work.
 If you encounter any issues, make sure that the `images-cache` folder (created